katehret/compStrings/README.md

 This repository provides scripts and instructions for the retrieval and processing of gzip’s debugging output which is analysed in the related publication

-Ehret, Katharina.
-Acepted.
-"Through the compression glass: language complexity and the linguistic structure of compressed strings".
-Submitted to: *Linguistics Vanguard*.
+- Ehret, Katharina.
+To appear.
+"Through the compression glass: language complexity and the linguistic structure of compressed strings". *Linguistics Vanguard*.

 Against the background of the sociolinguistic-typological debate on language complexity which is all about measuring and explaining variability in language complexity, the publication presents an in-depth analysis of algorithmically compressed texts.
 Specifically, the formal and linguistic structure of compressed text sequences as retrieved from *gzip*’s debugging output (or lexicon) are examined.
 Compression algorithms like *gzip* are sometimes employed to approximate language complexity via the information-content, or complexity, in texts.
 The publication focuses on the compression technique, an information-theoretic measure based on Kolmogorov complexity.
 Scripts for the implementation of the technique are available [here](https://github.com/katehret/measuring-language-complexity).